-- 2 In addition to the previous items, the resolution didn't pass by Audit Committee but passed by a majority of not less than two-thirds of all Directors: Have reviewed all the Audit Committee meeting minutes in 2022, all of the resolutions have been approved by the Independent Directors. - II.
+- 2 In addition to the previous items, the resolution didn't pass by Audit Committee but passed by a majority of not less than two-thirds of all Directors: Have reviewed all the Audit Committee meeting minutes in 2023, all of the resolutions have been approved by the Independent Directors. - II.
 The Company shall state the implementation of Audit Committees recusing themselves from motions in their personal interests, including the name of Directors, motion content, recusing reason and voting participation: None - III.
-Communication between the Independent Directors, chief internal auditor, and CPA: - 1 The chief internal auditor reports the results of auditing and the implementation of the follow-up report periodically.
-The communication channel between the Audit Committee and the chief internal auditor of the Company has been functioning well. - 2 The Company's Independent Directors will see the necessity and invite the CPA to attend the Audit Committee meeting and to have them report their audit or review results.
-The communication channel between the Independent Directors and the CPA of the Company has been functioning well. - 3 If the Independent Directors, chief internal auditor and CPA believe that it is necessary to communicate independently, they can contact by phone or email at any time, and hold a meeting to communicate immediately. - The communications between the Independent Directors, chief internal auditor, and CPA are listed in the table below:
+Communication between the Independent Directors, chief internal auditor, and CPA: - 1 The manager of internal audit reports the results of auditing and the implementation of the follow-up report periodically.
+The communication channel between the Audit Committee and the manager of internal audit of the Company has been functioning well. - (2) The Company's Independent Directors will see the necessity and invite the CPA to attend the Audit Committee meeting and to have them report their audit or review results.
+The communication channel between the Independent Directors and the CPA of the Company has been functioning well. - 3 If the Independent Directors, manager of internal audit and CPA believe that it is necessary to communicate independently, they can contact by phone or email at any time, and hold a meeting to communicate immediately.

-Date (Taiwan Time) Attendees Focus of communication Recommendations and results 02/09/2022 Audit Committee -All Independent Directors -Chief internal auditor Chief internal auditor reported the results of internal audit.
-No objection or other comment 03/09/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the audit conclusion of the 2021 consolidated financial report.
-2.CPA discussed and communicated about the questions raised by the participants.
-3.Chief internal auditor reported the results of internal audit.
-4.Discussion and approval of the Statement of Internal Control System of 202.
-No objection or other comment 04/28/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the review results of the Q1 2022 consolidated financial report.
-2.CPA discussed and communicated about the questions raised by the participants.
-3.Chief internal auditor reported the results of internal audit.
-No objection or other comment 08/04/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the audit conclusion of the Q2 2022 consolidated financial report.
-2.CPA discussed and communicated about the questions raised by the participants.
-3.Chief internal auditor reported the results of internal audit.
-No objection or other comment 10/27/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the review results of the Q3 2022 consolidated financial report.
-2.CPA discussed and communicated about the questions raised by the participants.
-3.Chief internal auditor reported the results of internal audit.
-4.Chief internal auditor reported the 2023 Internal Audit Plan.
+Date (Taiwan Time) Attendees Focus of communication Recommendations and results 02/08/2023 Audit Committee -All Independent Directors -Manager of internal audit 1.Manager of internal audit reported the results of internal audit.
+No objection or other comment 03/08/2023 Audit Committee -All Independent Directors -Manager of internal audit -CPA CPA explained the audit conclusion of the 2022 consolidated financial report.
+CPA discussed and communicated about the questions raised by the participants.
+Manager of internal audit reported the results of internal audit.
+Discussion and approval of the Statement of Internal Control System of 2022.
+No objection or other comment 04/26/2023 Audit Committee -All Independent Directors -Manager of internal audit -CPA CPA explained the review results of the Q1 2023 consolidated financial report.
+CPA discussed and communicated about the questions raised by the participants.
+Manager of internal audit reported the results of internal audit.
+No objection or other comment 08/09/2023 Audit Committee -All Independent Directors -Manager of internal audit -CPA CPA explained the audit conclusion of the Q2 2023 consolidated financial report.
+CPA discussed and communicated about the questions raised by the participants.
+Manager of internal audit reported the results of internal audit.
+No objection or other comment 11/01/2023 Audit Committee -All Independent Directors -Manager of internal audit -CPA CPA explained the review results of the Q3 2023 consolidated financial report.
+CPA discussed and communicated about the questions raised by the participants.
+Manager of internal audit reported the results of internal audit.
+Manager of internal audit reported the 2024 Internal Audit Plan.
 No objection or other comment